-Through its activities, MAWA has supported some of the most established artists in the country and continues to foster generations of artists and art-lovers to come.
+Through its activities, MAWA has supported some of the most established artists in the country, and continues to foster generations of artists and art-lovers to come.

-The Resilience Team
+The MAWA Team

 Shawna Dempsey is a visual artist working primarily in performance.
 She is also a curator, art writer, mentor, teacher and arts administrator.
 She has collaborated on her artistic practice with Lorri Milan since 1988 and co-led MAWA with Dana Kletke since 2008.